 Blending Colors When You Paint Fabric

 The chair was pretty plain jane, so I thought I’d step my game up a bit and add a second color to give it some depth.
 I had chosen a paint color called Burlap that was a warm beige color.
 Just enough difference to give it some contrast.

 I added the paint all over the chair except on the corners and around the piping.
 I carefully blended one color into the other to give it that faded look around the edges of the chair.

 Sanding And Smoothing The Painted Fabric

-I allowed the chair to dry overnight and used a 220 grit sandpaper to knock off the rough edges the next morning.
-I sanded it just like I do my wood furniture.
+I allowed the chair to dry overnight and used 220 grit sandpaper to knock off the rough edges the next morning.
+I sanded it like I do my wood furniture.
 Now, you would think the fabric would be crunchy, but surprisingly enough, it’s not.